THEME PARK ITINERARIES

 How many days do you need?

-- Volcano Bay needs it’s own day in our opinion.
+- Volcano Bay needs its own day in our opinion.
 It’s not as easy to go from a regular park to a water park in one day.
 You’ll have a more relaxing day if this is your only activity for the day and can rest in the evening.

 What they are: